LPRD/GroundSupportController/Examples/tcpScaleClient/tcpScaleClient.md

 ```

 ## Run
-1. Start the server program
+1. Start the server program (see MissionControl Repo)

 2. Start the executable for this example using:
 ```bash